ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 the second execution confirms that the result has converged.
-Some efficiencies can be gained by using the Prologue and Epilogue for one-shot file I/O since this is often the most time consuming step in a calculation.
+Some efficiencies can be gained by using the Prologue and Epilogue features for one-shot execution of high overhead operations (e.g., file I/O).
 Also, we are exploring the extent to which SciSheets can detect automatically when static dependency checking is possible so that formula evaluation is done